wandergithub/Bookstore/README.md

 # Bookstore <img src="https://img.icons8.com/external-filled-outline-wichaiwi/344/external-description-e-commerce-website-filled-outline-wichaiwi.png" alt="Bootstrap Icon" style="width: 50px; height: 50px">

-> This project consists of a website that displays a list of books that the user can modify by adding more books or removing a selected book.
-Build using React and Redux.
+>  This project consists of a CRUD website, where the user can manage a list of books.
+Build using React and Redux consuming the bookstore API service provided by the Microverse team.
+This project is meant to practice Redux knowledge like; Store, actions, reducers, and the principle of immutability.
+Also, learned and practice using React-Redux together with APIs.

 <!--
 ## App screenshot <img src="https://img.icons8.com/bubbles/344/screenshot.png" alt="Bootstrap Icon" style="width: 50px; height: 50px">